matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/deprecations.rst

 Use `.get_data_path` instead.
 (The rcParam is deprecated because it cannot be meaningfully set by an end user.)
 The rcParam had no effect from 3.2.0, but was deprecated only in 3.2.1.
-In 3.2.1+ if ``'datapath'`` is set in a ``matplotlibrc`` file it will be respected, but this behavior well be removed in 3.3.
+In 3.2.1+ if ``'datapath'`` is set in a ``matplotlibrc`` file it will be respected, but this behavior will be removed in 3.3.